6 Healthy Alternatives to Soda

 Before you reach for a can of diet soda, you might want to reconsider.
 Diet soda can actually make you crave more sugar.
-Though more research is needed to definitively prove this, early studies suggest that sugar substitutes like saccharin and sucralose could negatively alter your gut microbiome, too, says USC Verdugo Hills Hospital clinical dietitian Rebecca Oh, RD.4
+Though more research is needed to definitively prove this, early studies suggest that sugar substitutes like saccharin and sucralose could negatively alter your gut microbiome.4

 First things first: OLIPOP, the delicious fizzy tonic that’s great for your gut.
 OLIPOP is a new kind of soda made with a blend of prebiotics, plant fiber, and botanicals.
-It comes in nostalgic flavors with a modern sensibility, like Vintage Cola, Ginger Lemon, and Orange Squeeze.
-Each can is under 50 calories, contains two to five grams of sugar (no 39 grams of sugar here!), and nine grams of dietary fiber.
-Oh yeah, and it’s also non-GMO, vegan, gluten-free, Paleo and Keto-friendly.
-If you’re familiar with probiotics, or more commonly known as healthy gut bacteria, think of prebiotics as food for probiotics.
-Prebiotics provide fuel for probiotics to work effectively.
 Consuming more fiber, prebiotics, and nutritional diversity is the best route to better gut health—and OLIPOP provides an easy and delicious way to get all three.

-Infusing your water with fruits, herbs, and even vegetables is an easy way to add a little more flavor to water.
+Infusing your water with fruits, herbs, and even vegetables is an easy way to add a little more flavor and nutrients to your beverage.
 Start with sliced citrus, whole or cut berries, sliced cucumbers, or torn mint or basil, then get creative to find flavor profiles that keep you returning for refills.
 You can also think of your pitcher as an excellent place for leftover citrus rinds, strawberry tops (wash first!), or other scraps that might otherwise go to waste.